cloudposse/packages/docs/targets.md

-terraform-0.11            0.11.14    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.12            0.12.29    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.13            0.13.5     Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-docs            0.10.1     Generate docs from terraform modules terraform_0.11            0.11.14    Terraform (Deprecated package.
+terraform-0.11            0.11.14    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.12            0.12.29    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.13            0.13.5     Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.14            0.14.0-rc1 Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-docs            0.10.1     Generate docs from terraform modules terraform_0.11            0.11.14    Terraform (Deprecated package.
 Use terraform-0.11 instead) terraform_0.12            0.12.29    Terraform (Deprecated package.
 Use terraform-0.12 instead)